jeanqasaur/cmu-15316-spring17/README.md

 # 15-316: Software Foundations of Security and Privacy
-## Computer Science Department, Carnegie Mellon University
+Course materials for our course in the Computer Science Department at Carnegie Mellon University, spring 2017.
-## Spring 2017